 “You’re better than me.”
 She echoed.

-Her voice was faint, lacking the emotion and conviction he had craved.
+Her voice was faint, lacking the conviction he had craved.
 Albus felt strangely dissatisfied.
-Thrown by his own lack of response, he slowly regressed a few steps, stone-faced —as if to distance himself from his target.
+He wasn’t sure what had initially elicited such a reaction.
+He regressed a few steps, stone-face, as if to distance himself from her.
 His flesh and blood.
 Why was he doing this?
 What was the matter with him?
 Several times he blinked, watching her tremble as the freezing enchantment wore off, just watching, trying to sort it all out.

 Upon the sight of her tears, he quickly reverted tactics.

-“…You know I’d never even think of hurting you.”
+“…You know I couldn’t even think of hurting you.”

 His mouth grazed her forehead, lingering a hair’s breadth away.